stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ##### Deposit / Top-up

-Participants may deposit into the channel without coordination, as long as both multisig accounts MI and MR already have a trustline for the asset being deposited.
+Participants may deposit into the channel without coordination, as long as both escrow accounts EI and ER already have a trustline for the asset being deposited.

-Participant I deposits or tops-up their balance by using a standard payment operation to MI.
+Participant I deposits or tops-up their balance by using a standard payment operation to EI.

-Participant R deposits or tops-up their balance by using a standard payment operation to MR.
+Participant R deposits or tops-up their balance by using a standard payment operation to ER.

-If participants wish to deposit an asset that multisig accounts MI or MR do not hold a trustline for, the [Add Trustlines](#Add-Trustline) process must be used first.
+If participants wish to deposit an asset that escrow accounts EI or ER do not hold a trustline for, the [Add Trustlines](#Add-Trustline) process must be used first.